Correlation of Speed to Severity of Rider Injuries

 Using these two elements involving speeding, and the laws of travel, it is clear that in approximately 3 seconds a vehicle traveling 65 miles per hour (mph) will travel further than at 45 mph.
 It takes approximately 1.5 seconds as the amount of time on average that it will take a driver of a motor vehicle to see, process and react to a dangerous situation.
 This time amount increases to three seconds for motorists that are distracted, such as those drivers who are talking on cell phones, fatigued or driving under the influence.

-Vehicles that are speeding raises the risk of the driver losing control, since the vehicle is more difficult to maneuver and takes longer to use protective actions when necessary.
-This also results in more serious injuries, since there would be a more forceful impact, than a car that is traveling at a slower speed.
-An example of this would be two passenger vehicles that are the same weight, traveling on the same road and have the same braking ability, but are traveling at different speeds.
+Vehicles that are speeding raises the risk of the driver losing control.
+And this is since the vehicle is more difficult to maneuver and takes longer to use protective actions when necessary.
+Naturally, this results in more serious injuries, since there would be a more forceful impact, than a car that is traveling at a slower speed.
+An example of this would be two passenger vehicles that are the same weight, traveling on the same road and have the same braking ability.
+But they are traveling at different speeds.